 Question 2: When is the Parent Survey window?

-The parent survey window runs from Feb 1 to May 31.
-LEAs receive a downloadable spreadsheet and directions on February 20th.
+The parent survey window runs from Feb 1 to June 30.
+LEAs receive a downloadable spreadsheet and directions prior to the survey window opening.

 Generating the Letters